Eldercare’s chaplains are on hand to offer support to you, your family, and your friends in times of change and uncertainty.

 - offer ideas that help with living a meaningful and authentic life

 Eldercare’s chaplains hold post-graduate qualifications and training in pastoral and spiritual care.
-They are required to undertake continuing study and training in the domain of spiritual care in aged-care with Meaningful Ageing Australia (the peak body for spiritual care in aged-care) and Spiritual Care Australia, an organisation dedicated to developing best practice spiritual and pastoral care.
+They are required to undertake continuing study and training in the domain of spiritual care in aged care with Meaningful Ageing Australia (the peak body for spirituality in aged care) and Spiritual Care Australia, an organisation dedicated to developing best practice spiritual and pastoral care.
 Our chaplains are:

 - impartial and discreet